Montreal Screwjob: Involvement of Pat Patterson

-In addition, Hart states in Hitman, that while conversing with Michaels: "I added, 'I also want you to know that I have no problem dropping the belt to you if that's what Vince wants.'
+In addition, Hart stated in Hitman that, while conversing with Michaels, "I added, 'I also want you to know that I have no problem dropping the belt to you if that's what Vince wants.'
 He glared back at me.
 'I appreciate that, but I want you to know that I'm not willing to do the same for you.'
 And then he left.
 Jim [Neidhart] snorted, 'I can't believe that he just said that.'
 There was no way I could ever drop the belt to him now: he'd just shown complete disrespect not only to me, but to the position of champion..."
-This exchange is confirmed in Dave Meltzer's account: "During the meeting, Hart told Michaels that he'd be happy to put him over at the end of the run, but Michaels told Hart flat-out that he wouldn't return the favor.
+This exchange was confirmed in Meltzer's account, "During the meeting, Hart told Michaels that he'd be happy to put him over at the end of the run, but Michaels told Hart flat-out that he wouldn't return the favor.
 Michaels and Hart spoke again on the subject on 10/12 in San Jose, when once again Michaels told Hart that he wasn't going to do a job for him."
-Additionally, in Forgiven Vince Russo stated, "Well – no surprise here – Bret refused to do the job (get pinned) for Shawn in Canada.
-Not because he was being unprofessional – but because according to Bret, Michaels had said that he wouldn't do business with him (the right thing for the company in the ring), due to the way he felt about him."
+In Forgiven, Russo stated, "Well – no surprise here – Bret refused to do the job (get pinned) for Shawn in Canada.
+Not because he was being unprofessional – but because, according to Bret, Michaels had said that he wouldn't do business with him (the right thing for the company in the ring), due to the way he felt about him."